diiaz2910/CSVtoJSON/README.md

 3.Navigate to the directory where your CSV file is located.
 4.Run the following command:

-mongoimport --db yourDatabaseName --collection yourCollectionName --type csv --headerline --file yourfile.csv
+mongoimport --uri yourDatabaseName --collection yourCollectionName --type json --file yourfile.json --jsonArray

 Replace yourDatabaseName with the name of your database, yourCollectionName with the name of your collection, and yourfile.csv with the name of your CSV file.